ptaconet/getremotedata/README.md

 dimension.

-Have a look at the vignette [Automatic extraction of spatial-temporal environmental data within buffers around sample points](https://ptaconet.github.io/malamodpkg/articles/import_tidy_transform_envdata.html) to get an example of what you can do with `getRemoteData` \!
+Have a look at the vignette [Automatic extraction of spatial-temporal environmental data within buffers around sampling points](https://ptaconet.github.io/malamodpkg/articles/import_tidy_transform_envdata.html) to get an example of what you can do with `getRemoteData` \!